13 Measurable Marketing Metrics That Define Success

 These are traditional KPIs.

-With advanced tracking mechanisms, marketers are now able to target their marketing more effectively by accelerating activities, which are proving more valuable.
+With advanced tracking mechanisms, marketers can now target their marketing more effectively by accelerating activities, which are proving more valuable.

 Why Measurable Results Matter In Performance Marketing

 Today’s marketers have to be flexible and ready to shift at a moment’s notice.
-This means keeping a constant watch on customer-centric metrics, which can drive real change through an organization’s marketing efforts.
+This means constantly monitoring customer-centric metrics, which can drive real change through an organization’s marketing efforts.

 When you work with a performance marketing agency like Valve+Meter, you get a new strategy and direction where tests are deployed to find the most repeatable and scalable opportunities.

-This allows the agency greater freedom to try tactics slightly outside your comfort zone knowing you can shift quickly if the results you need are not there.
+This allows the agency greater freedom to try tactics slightly outside your comfort zone, knowing you can shift quickly if the desired results are not there.

 Here are 13 metrics your marketing team, internal or external, should start reporting on:

 Measuring marketing activities against the sales they generate can be painful for some marketers.
 You will likely find that only a small percentage of your marketing campaigns drive most of your sales and leads — online or offline.
 However, this KPI is critical for the long-term health of your organization and is essential to weed out underperforming marketing activities.